DuncanDoyle/ge-status-test/README.md

 ```

 ## Conclusion
 It seems that fixing a missing `Upstream` does not trigger a status update on (some) of the resources.
-Although the service becomes accessible again, the fact that the system is back in a correct state is not reflected in statusses of the various GE resources (e.g. VirtualServices, RouteTables, etc.).
+Although the service becomes accessible again, the fact that the system is back in a correct state is not reflected in statuses of the various GE resources (e.g. VirtualServices, RouteTables, etc.).